Austin Gallery

 The rechargeable battery is a game-changer for renters and anyone who doesn't want to fish wires through walls.
 A full charge delivers 6-8 hours of continuous light, which translates to weeks of typical evening use.
 The brass-finish arm has the kind of understated elegance you see in museum installations — it enhances the presentation without competing with the art.

-At $90, it's the most expensive light in our roundup, but the combination of light quality, build materials, and wireless convenience makes it the best overall choice for anyone serious about displaying art properly.
-This is the light we'd buy for our own collection.
+At $90, it's the most expensive light in the wireless category, but the combination of light quality, build materials, and convenience makes it the best overall choice for anyone serious about displaying art properly.
+If you only buy one art light from this guide, buy this one.

 Check Price on Amazon →$89.99 · Situ Lighting